 Now he mainly performs spontaneous "emergent" comedy without preparing material in advance, described by one reviewer as "cerebral folk comedy".
 Trevor’s earlier brand of stand-up gained him a global cult following, albeit a small one.
 A mixture of stream of consciousness wordplay, unusually constructed jokes, absurd one liners, chaotic silliness and sophisticated nob gags, garnered a degree of acclaim and saw him performing on BBC tv, Comedy Central UK, and remarkably support both Stewart Lee and Russell Brand on UK tours.

-2013 saw the solo show, Nude Echo: The Whatever Dreams of Amazing Street, which included songs and poetry that would later appear in print in the book, Does Anyone Know What ‘I Love You’ Means?
+2013's penultimate scripted stand up show, Nude Echo: The Whatever Dreams of Amazing Street, included material that would later appear in print in the seemingly always unavailable collection, Does Anyone Know What ‘I Love You’ Means? illustrated by Marla Born.